Welcome to The Inner Circle, Can We’s conversation on cervical cancer

 The National Cancer Screening Register gets information from Medicare, so if you need to change your personal details, it has to be done through Medicare.
 You can call on 132 011, check your Medicare account here, or use your MyGov account to change your details.

 If you have never had a Pap or a Cervical Screening Test, you have changed your Medicare gender to male, and you still have a cervix, you will not be automatically added to the National Register (the Register only automatically adds people whose gender is ‘female’ under Medicare).
-If you’re under 25, talk to your GP or healthcare provider about getting a reminder letter (some medical centres and GPs will do reminder letters for cervical screening).
+If you’re under 25, talk to your GP or healthcare provider about getting a reminder letter when your turn 25 (some medical centres and GPs will do reminder letters for Cervical Screening).
 As soon as you’ve had your first test, you will be added to the Register and receive reminders.
 If you’re over 25, book your screen here.

 Do trans women need to screen?